-There will be 5 programming assignments throughout the semester.
+In addition to 3 written homeworks, there will be 3 programming assignments throughout the semester.
 The programming assignments will be done in C++ (individually).
 Students are expected to be proficient in C++.
-The projects for the course will be submitted via Github.tamu.edu.
+The code for course projects will be submitted via Github.tamu.edu.
 Students will have to create a (private) repository for this class, and then share that with the instructor and TA by making them collaborators.
 The date and time students turn in each project will be determined by the timestamp of their commits on their files.
 It is the student's responsibility to learn how to use Git well enough to commit their code (along with reports and other materials to required turn in) and push it to the Github.tamu.edu server by each deadline.